MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-navigate.md

 **Navigate**( *Screen* [, *Transition* [, *UpdateContextRecord* ] ] )

 * *Screen* - Required.
 The screen to display.
 * *Transition* - Optional.
 The visual transition to use between the current screen and the next screen.
 See the list of valid values for this argument earlier in this topic.
-Default is **ScreenTransition.None**.
+Default is **None**.
 * *UpdateContextRecord* - Optional.
 A record that contains the name of at least one column and a value for each column.
 This record updates the context variables of the new screen as if passed to the **[UpdateContext](function-updatecontext.md)** function.

 ## Examples